 What does consider mean?

-The parties must attentively examine the possibilities for settling their dispute out of court before beginning judicial proceedings.
+You must attentively examine the possibilities for settling your dispute out of court before beginning judicial proceedings.